 Running pace calculator

-Example: calculate RUNNING finish time
+Example: calculate Your finish time

-When you click Calculate time, the calculator will show you your finish time.
-Ten kilometers at a 7 min/km pace would take you 1 hour and 10 minutes.
+Completing a 10k at a 7 min/km pace would take you 1 hour and 10 minutes.

 Real life vs. the running pace calculator